baxooo/OrariScuola/README.md

 4. **Calendar creation**: The script generates a `.ics` file with the lesson timings.

 5. **Sending the calendar**: The file is saved locally and sent via email for easy import on the phone's calendar.

+libreries used:
+1. iCal.Net -  To easaly generate a calendar.
+2. PdfPig - To extract the images from pdf's.